LanceStasinski/PWW-exercise/README.md

 ## Challenges

 This was my first time using Tailwind CSS and it took a little while to get used to; however, I think this will be my go-to CSS framework for now on.
-It cuts down on the number of files I'm working with and it's nice to have css and JSX code all in the same place.
+It cuts down on the number of files I'm working with, and it's nice to have css and JSX code all in the same place.

 Building the web page from the style guide was challenging when it came to implementing responsive design.
 Some styles were not maintainable at smaller screen sizes.
 For example, the South Carolina RFA logo does not fit well in the header on mobile screen sizes, and the same goes for the lengthy title and slogan.
-I decided to address this issue by removing the logo and shortening the header text for mobile screen widths.
+I decided to address this issue by removing the logo and shortening the heading text for mobile screen widths.
 I also chose to only display the additional links (which are also available in the menu drop down) for larger screen sizes.
 I thought the navigation search bar was important so I kept it for all screen sizes.
 The rest of the page was relatively straightforward to design responsive layouts for, though I did need to take some creative liberties with the calendar section.

 Some other minor challenges were: